 Even if Mike and Brian were frequently too tired to keep up with classes and sometimes skipped doing their homework, this wasn’t due to any partying.
 In addition to their nurturing mother, they also had Coach Rick at the Industry Hills Aquatic Club (IHAC).

-Rick Walker not only possessed one of the thickest black moustaches one could imagine, he also had a training program that was almost difficult to grasp.
-The youths in his group were between the ages of thirteen and eighteen.
+Rick Walker possessed one of the thickest black mustaches one could imagine, and he also had a training program that was difficult to grasp.
+The youths in his group were between the ages of 13 and 18.
 Each session was at least two hours long, and the morning sessions hardly contained enough rest for saying hello to one another.
-Swimming for 8–9,000 meters meant that Rick’s hoarse voice was calling out “Ready – Go” already at 5:00 a.m.
+Swimming for 8–9,000 meters meant that Rick’s hoarse voice was calling out “Ready…Go!” already at 5:00 a.m.
 The four morning sessions were complemented by six afternoon sessions including 7–8,000 meters of swimming.

 This meant that the group swam between 75,000 and 85,000 meters a week.
-Long weekends and holidays didn’t mean that the swimmers were off, but even more swimming.
-On Christmas Eve in 1997, Mike and Brian swam 15 x 1,500 meters (i.e. 22,500 meters).
-They were joined by swimmers like Kevin Clements, who later won the US championships in the 200 meters medley.
-At the beginning of the new year, they could look back at a ten day period containing over 200 kilometers of swimming!
+Long weekends and holidays didn’t mean a vacation, just more swimming.
+On Christmas Eve in 1997, Mike and Brian swam 15 x 1,500 meters (i.e., 22,500 meters).
+They were joined by swimmers like Kevin Clements, who later won the U.S. championships in the 200m medley.
+At the beginning of the new year, they could look back at a 10-day period containing over 200 kilometers of swimming!

-On week days, the brothers were fast asleep already at eight o’clock at night.
+On week days, the brothers were fast asleep by eight o’clock at night.
 So, for them, midnight was literally in the middle of the night.
-Going to bed and getting up so early may be unusual these days, unless if you’re a baker or deliver newspapers.
+Going to bed and getting up so early may be unusual these days unless if you’re a baker or delivering newspapers.
 So, why did the Sorias pay $150 a month for this seemingly unpleasant intrusion into their lives?
-We get the answer to this question from the American college system.
+The answer is: the expensive American college system.

-Future President Nixon left godforsaken Whittier already at the age of 21.
-After having graduated from the same high school as the Soria brothers, he received a scholarship to study law at the prestigious Duke University on the east coast.
-Most American colleges have sports teams, many also in swimming.
-A full athletic scholarship pays for your housing, food, insurance and books during your studies.
-It will also pay for your tuition, which constitutes the largest expense in terms of college education in the United States.
-The amount varies between different universities, but an annual tuition of $30–35,000 is not unusual.
+Future President Nixon left godforsaken Whittier at the age of 21.
+After graduating from the same high school as the Soria brothers, he received a scholarship to study law at the prestigious Duke University on the east coast.
+Most American colleges have sports teams, many also have a swimming team.
+A full athletic scholarship pays for housing, food, insurance and books.
+It will also pay for tuition, which constitutes the largest expense of a college education in the United States.
+The amount varies between different universities, but an annual tuition of $30,000–$35,000 is not unusual.

 The Soria parents had not gone to college.
-The best chance their boys had of leaving Whittier was not to get an academic scholarship, like Nixon, but to conclude their hard work in the pool.
+The best chance their boys had of leaving Whittier was not an academic scholarship (like Nixon), but doing their hard work in the pool in the hopes of an athletic scholarship.
 There are more than 300 colleges in the United States giving out scholarships to young and talented swimmers.
-Since Coach Rick and Industry Hills annually sent several swimmers to universities, the Sorias found it reasonable to pay $150 a month on behalf of their sons.
-They had no idea as to whether or not Coach Rick’s training program was optimal, but the concept was working and that was sufficient for justifying the unseemly amount of meters in the pool.
+Since Coach Rick and Industry Hills annually sent several swimmers to universities, the Sorias found it reasonable to invest $150 a month in their sons.
+They had no idea whether Coach Rick’s training program was optimal, but the concept was working and that was sufficient to justify the insane amount of meters swum in the pool.

 Why so long?